oliveiraallex/pharothings-ci/README.md

 - Create 1 click multiplatform files
 - Create 3 zip files for download.
 You can see the description of each file below
 - Deploy the files in **[Releases page](https://github.com/oliveiraallex/pharothings-ci/releases)** when is created a new Tag.

+# PharoThings how to use

+The desctiption below is a easy way to you start very fast using PharoThings to create your IoT projects.
+You can see PharoThings project in original repository: [PharoThings GitHub repository](https://github.com/pharo-iot/PharoThings)

 ## Download the zip file according to your scenario:
 There are 3 zip files with the VM and PharoThings already installed.